frcdesign/FRCDesign.org/docs/contribution/mechanismContribution.md

         cards_layout_dir: layouts
         cards_layout: mechanism_fundamentals_wide
     ```
     This sets the size of image you will use for the social card for embeds for the whole category.
-You can choose between `mechanism_fundamentals_wide` or `mechanism_fundamentals_tall` for the `cards_layout` option
+You can choose between `mechanism_fundamentals_wide` or `mechanism_fundamentals_tall` for the `cards_layout` option.

-    [**INCLUDE INFORMATION ABOUT HOW TO FIND OUT WHAT THE DEFAULT IS FOR AN EXISTING CATEGORY, WHAT THE DIFFERENCE BETWEEN THE PICTURES IS, AND HOW TO CREATE THE IMAGE FROM ONSHAPE**]
+    Images have to be 1:1.545 or 1.545:1, any size.
+More information provided [here](mechanismContribution.md#adding-an-image-for-the-example)

 3. Create the landing page(s) for the category, named `index.md`.
 Only one of these can be made per folder.